tub-rip/DERD-Net/README.md

 jupyter notebook
 ```

-If you are new ew to Jupyter, see this quick [beginner’s guide](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) to help you get started.
+If you are new to Jupyter, see this quick [beginner’s guide](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) to help you get started.

 ## Models